splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 Offline installation for Windows
 ----------------------------------------------

-To install the .NET automatic instrumentation on Windows hosts that are offline, follow these steps:
+To install the .NET zero-code instrumentation on Windows hosts that are offline, follow these steps:

 #.
 Download the following files from the :new-page:`Releases page on GitHub <https://github.com/signalfx/splunk-otel-dotnet/releases>` and copy them to the offline server: